How to Apply: Transfer Students

 Law schools use GPA and LSAT as predictors for how well a student will do in law school.
 But the best predictor for law school performance is law school performance.
 Therefore, although we do not completely ignore GPA and LSAT for transfer applicants, we place a much higher emphasis on your first-year performance.
 Generally speaking, we select students who finish in the top third of their 1L class.
 Class rank is emphasized over GPA because GPAs vary from school to school.

 Can I still participate in experiential programs?

 Absolutely.
-KU Law has nine clinics and field placements, as well as numerous skills simulation courses.
-Many of our students even complete two clinics, which transfer students are eligible to do, too.
+KU Law has a robust experiential learning program that includes a mix of clinics, field placements and skills simulation courses.
+Many of our students complete two clinics, which transfer students are eligible to do, too.

 Will I be eligible for moot court and Law Review as a transfer?

 Are there scholarships available for transfer students?